mperhez/NAssets.jl/joss/paper.md

 # Statement of need

-The simulation of asset condition and performance dynamics has been widely used by engineering researchers and practitioners as a tool for evaluating prediction algorithms, maintenance strategies and other asset management approaches [].
+The simulation of asset condition and performance dynamics has been widely used by engineering researchers and practitioners as a tool for evaluating prediction algorithms, maintenance strategies and other asset management approaches [TBC].
 However, there are three key challenges that slow down the evaluation of these approaches: 1) lack of open source asset management reusable simulation tools, 2) individual asset-centred analysis and 3) weak integration of asset's context-specific dynamics.
-These challenges are evident as most of the simulation environments used so far for asset management evaluation are ad hoc implementations, focused on the challenges being addressed in given work [].
+These challenges are evident as most of the simulation environments used so far for asset management evaluation are ad hoc implementations, focused on the challenges being addressed in given work [TBC].

 NAssets.jl can be used as a boilerplate for simulation of individual but specially networked assets dynamics.
 This way researchers and practitioners can define the characteristics and condition behaviours of a fleet or portfolio of assets where, by default, links among them represent operational flows.
 Then network-wide behaviour can be analysed for a given network configuration and operational patterns of the individual assets.
-NAssets.jl is contextualised in nationwide telecom networks, integrating a traffic flow management and routing based on Openflow[].
+NAssets.jl is contextualised in nationwide telecom networks, integrating a traffic flow management and routing based on Openflow[TBC].
 However, asset condition, control and network elements and behaviours are general and can be exploited to analyse networked-assets in different contexts.

 <!-- normally assets are studied individually or in reduced groups, isolating other perspectives than have the potential to influence management decisions.
 Likewise, evaluation of approaches  -->
 <!-- Julia is a young language with a neat intuitive syntax, a solid performance and promising library ecosystem. -->